we're new here

 Communion (The Lord’s Supper) provides us with an opportunity to celebrate the love of God that led Jesus to give himself a sacrifice for sin.
 For believers, the Supper affords a time for special communion with the Lord, expressing thanks for Jesus' sacrifice that enables us to have fellowship once more with God our Father.

 If you know Jesus as your personal saviour we welcome you to take part.
 If however you have never made that decision.
-Please don't be embarrassed, just allow the bread & wine to pass by.
+Please don't be embarrassed. when not taking part.

 Castlebar Christian Fellowship takes the safety of children and young people very seriously.
-Our Sunday School teachers have been vetted by the Garda Vetting Unit and have been accepted as volunteers within Elim Ministries Ireland.
+All Sunday School teachers / Youth workers have been vetted by the Garda Vetting Unit and have been accepted as volunteers within Elim Ministries Ireland.